"It's not an easy decision, Commander, but it's one you'll have to make."

 Counter Attack: The Colonel "Reactive Targeting Sensors" passive ability lets them automatically shoot back at any enemy that attacks it.

-Discard and Draw: Soldiers lose all their abilities and any gene mods they might have when turned into MEC Troopers, though they keep their rank and unlock the associated abilities, as well as their stats (useful, because Assaults gain more health and Snipers gain more Aim than cybernetic soldiers).
+Discard and Draw: Soldiers lose all their abilities and any gene mods they might have when turned into MEC Troopers, though they keep their rank and unlock the associated abilities, as well as their stats (useful, as all classes besides Heavies gain more Aim than cybernetic soldiers in the end).
 Justified, since they are using completely different equipment from before, and they have much of their body replaced with cybernetics.

 Duel to the Death/No-Holds-Barred Beatdown: Using the Kinetic Strike Module to kill a Berserker, Mechtoid or Sectopod results in a custom scene wherein the MEC and target engage in one-on-one, close-range combat with the MEC trooper gaining the advantage and landing a spectacular killing blow, usually sending their defeated opponent flying.